• Skip to primary navigation

 Instructions

 • Take the pork chops out of the refrigerator and let them sit for 20-30 minutes.
-Giving them time to warm up a bit will help them develop a nice crust on the exterior while staying tender in the center.
+This will help them develop a nice crust on the exterior and stay tender in the center.

 • Preheat the oven to 400 degrees.